Los Angeles Angels: Logos, uniforms and colors

 During the 50th Anniversary season the players wore throwback jerseys at each Friday home game reflecting all the different logos and uniforms previously worn by players.
-Also, Angels alumni from past seasons threw the ceremonious first pitch at every home game during the 50th Anniversary season.
+Also, Angels alumni from past seasons threw the ceremonial first pitch at every home game during the 50th Anniversary season.

-A new patch was added on the uniforms before the 2012 season, featuring a red circle encircling the words "Angels Baseball" and the club logo inside and flanking the year 1961 in the middle, which was the year the Angels franchise was established.
-With this new patch, the Angels' A with the halo now appears on three different locations of the jersey: the right shoulder, the wordmark, and the left shoulder.
+A new patch was added on the uniforms before the 2012 season, similar to the 2010 left sleeve patch minus the baseball behind the "A." With this new patch, the Angels' A with the halo now appears on three different locations of the jersey: the right shoulder, the wordmark, and the left shoulder.

+In 2022, the Angels unveiled a City Connect uniform, featuring a sand base and a script 'Angels" wordmark with an underline past the "s."
+Dark blue numbers on the left chest incorporated a red diamond outline, while a roundel sleeve patch featuring the team name surrounding the "A" was also added.
+On the left sleeve, red stripes were featured.
+The red cap featured a sand front panel with the "A" taken from the wordmark.
+This look was heavily inspired by the surfing culture of Southern California.

 Rivalries

 The Angels have historically developed rivalries with other AL West members: the Oakland Athletics, Seattle Mariners, Texas Rangers, and, to a lesser extent, the Houston Astros, who joined the division in 2013.
-The Angels were also considered rivals of the New York Yankees and the Boston Red Sox due to a total of seven postseason series against the two teams in the 2000s.
+The Angels also considered the New York Yankees and the Boston Red Sox rivals due to a total of seven postseason series against the two teams in the 2000s.
 The Los Angeles Dodgers are considered a geographical rival as the two teams share the Greater Los Angeles television market.